TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 methods.

 To reduce the Trusted Computing Base (TCB) of the MLE [1]_, the build configuration should be pared down as narrowly as one's use case allows.
-The fewer drivers (less active hardware) and features reduces the attack surface.
+Fewer drivers (less active hardware) and features reduce the attack surface.
-As an example in the extreme, the MLE could only have local disk access with no other hardware supports, except optional network access for remote attestation.
+As an example in the extreme, the MLE could only have local disk access with no other hardware supports except optional network access for remote attestation.

 It is also desirable, if possible, to embed the initrd used with the MLE kernel image to reduce complexity.

-The following are a few important configuration necessities to always consider:
+The following are important configuration necessities to always consider:

 KASLR Configuration
 -------------------